Maja Riniker

 Maja Riniker (born 23 May 1978) is a Swiss politician of the Liberals (FDP) and a member of the National Council the lower house of the Swiss Parliament.
-She is the current president of the National Council.
+She served as president of the National Council from December 2024 to December 2025.

 Early life and education

 She was born in Aarau in and grew up in Lenzburg where she attended primary and high school.
 Her father was Ruedi Baumann, an architect, municipal politician and commander of a panzer-battalion.
 She then trained as a merchant at the Swiss Bank Corporation in Aarau accompanied by a graduation with a Matura.
 Following she worked for banks in Zürich before in 2003 she returned to Aarau.
 In Aarau she worked in the administration of her husbands medical clinic.
 In 2020, she resigned from the office.

 Political career

 Maja Riniker held her first speech in the National Council, in 1995, then as a member of the Scouts.
 Riniker was elected into the school commission of Suhr with twenty-seven years of age.
 After eight years she resigned, when her first child entered school.
 Since about 2009 she was a co-president of the cantonal women's branch of the FDP for 10 years.
 She is currently an honorary member of the women's branch.
 Riniker entered into the Gand Council of Aargau in 2014, as the successor of Beat Rüetschi.
 In the grand Council, she was the president of the Public Security Commission for three years.
 In 2017, Riniker was considered a candidate to the municipality of Suhr, but she declined.